AkuFranssila/pdga_data/README.md

 - [x] Check any mistakes/errors after all tournaments crawled and rerun files if fixable in merge
 - [x] Add CLI for automated testing
 - [ ] Create tests
+- [ ] Fix any errors and problems found after tests are done
 - [ ] Create cronjobs and automate the process
 - [ ] Create API for the data (mongoDB + python + Flask)
 - [ ] Create webpage where to show pdga data